cpawley/HHG2-MSP-Physics/Dot Cross Product.md

 ![alt text](https://github.com/cpawley/HHG2-MSP-Physics/blob/Floris-Images/3.png)

-The n with the hat in this equation is a unit vector in the direction perpendicular to the plane of A and B. This means that if A is in the x direction, and B in the y, the cross product will be a new vector in the z direction.
+The n with the hat in this equation is a unit vector in the direction perpendicular to the plane of A and B. A unit vector is a vector with a magnitude of 1 in one direction, which when multiplied with the rest of the answer, makes the vector go in that direction.
+This means that if A is in the x direction, and B in the y, the cross product will be a new vector in the z direction.
 When the vectors’ components are known, the cross product is performed by

 ![alt text](https://github.com/cpawley/HHG2-MSP-Physics/blob/Floris-Images/4.png)